THUDM/ReST-MCTS/README.md

 You can also refer to the `MCTS/args.md` for more details on the search parameters.

 ## **Data & Model (take Llama3-8B-Instruct as an example)**
-Aiming to gather value train data for science, we integrate questions of a lean science dataset $D_{sci}$ within <a href="https://rest-mcts.github.io/" target="_blank">[SciInstruct]</a> to construct $D_{V_0}$.
-This dataset consists of 11,554 questions, where each question is paired with a correct step-by-step solution.
-(See Section 4.1 of the paper for more details.)
-Then, we use $D_V0$ to train Mistral-7B: MetaMATH as the initial process reward model.

-Given question set $D_G$, we use Llama3-8B-Instruct to generate synthetic data for policy model and value model.
+Given question set $D_G$, we use Llama3-8B-Instruct guided by MCTS* to generate synthetic data for policy model and value model.
 (See Algorithm 1 of the paper for more details.)

 Download policy data (positive samples) for training 1st policy model (Llama3-8b-Instruct):
 [[Hugging Face](https://huggingface.co/datasets/zd21/ReST-MCTS-Llama3-8b-Instruct-Policy-1st)]